mitchellhuang/torrentql/packages/deluge/README.md

 ## Deploying deluge client

-To launch the deleuge client using docker-compose.yml file run the following command:
+To launch the deleuge client using docker-compose.yml file run the following command
 ```
 docker-compose up -d
 ```
-or to keep the process open and not run in detached mode enter the following:
+or to keep the process open and not run in detached mode enter the following
 ```
 docker-compose up
 ```